Adaptation (computer science)

-The term “adaptation” in computer science refers to a process where an interactive system (adaptive system) adapts its behaviour to individual users based on information acquired about its user(s) and its environment.
+Adaptation in computer science is a process where an interactive system (adaptive system) adapts its behaviour to individual users based on information acquired about its user(s) and its environment.
 Adaptation is one of the three pillars of empiricism in Scrum.

 The need for adaptation

 A software system passes through a potentially long software engineering cycle and before delivery, requirement engineers, designers and software developers realize the components of the system.
 However, it is impossible to anticipate the requirements of all users, and a single best or optimal system configuration is impossible.
 The active involvement of users and clear understanding of user and task requirements is a challenge in the development of computer-based interactive systems for two reasons: